sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 The printed link can be pasted into a browser's address bar, or provided as an argument to curl for download.

-When uploading with curl, the token can be provided in a custom header (replace <token> with the Macaroon):
+When uploading (or downloading) with curl, the token can be provided in a custom header (replace <token> with the Macaroon):

 .. code-block:: console